floppino/shiny-octo-system/docs/notes.md

 CI is regularly merging code into a centralized branch.

 ### Continuous Deployment
 - __Continuous Delivery__ automates deploying a build artifact into an environment.
-This practice doesn't account for the promotion between environments and the production release requires for a human to approve it manually.
+This practice does not account for the promotion between environments and the production release requires for a human to approve it manually.
 - __Continuous Deployment__ is the practice of automating the entire deployment lifecycle for an application without any human intervention.

 Getting to Continuous Deployment requires the complete incorporation of CI and CD (Delivery).